Cringila Hills Mountain Bike Park

 These mountain bike trails are part of a bigger project that's transforming Cringila Hills into a landmark recreation park.
 The area includes a new playground and more than 3.4km of shared-use and walking trails.

-We're also working on a jumps park for beginner to intermediate riders (expected to be finished by end of 2021), plus an asphalt pump track and bike skills playground (both due to be ready mid-2022).
+The park includes a jumps park for beginner to intermediate riders, plus an asphalt pump track and bike skills playground.

 Visit our Cringila Hills Recreation Park project page to learn more.